tramthaitu/E2E-BI/README.md

 # End-to-End Business Intelligence Pipeline

-> A comprehensive Data Engineering and BI solution demonstrating a complete workflow from raw data ingestion to semantic modeling and reporting.
+> A comprehensive Data Engineering and BI solution demonstrating a complete workflow from raw data ingestion to semantic modeling and reporting, the data has been faked.

 ## 📖 Overview